 Filming locations: Germany, Kenya

-The true story of a Jewish German family who escaped to Kenya before WWII to run a farm, the movie shares their experiences in adapting to a new country and culture in the throes of war and prejudice.
+The true story of a Jewish German family who escaped to Kenya before World War Two to run a farm, the movie shares their experiences in adapting to a new country and culture in the throes of war and prejudice.
 Directed by Caroline Link, one of my favourite German directors (who also directed Exit Marrakesh/Morocco), this movie won an Oscar for Best Foreign Language Film.

 26. Out of Africa (1985/7.2)